 Conclusion: "I think I need a new roof."

-Still not sure if you need a new roof?
-Or maybe you still have questions about a new roof.
+Still grappling with questions about new roofs?
+Or unsure if you need one?
 If so, give JB Roofing a call at 515-554-1964 or drop us a message here.
-We’d be happy to answer your questions and provide you with a free estimate.
+We’d be happy to address your concerns and offer a free estimate.